-Are you pairing your footie beers with food or pairing game-day food with beer?
+Are you pairing your beers with food or pairing food with beer?

-Either way, next time you’re watching the game in the pub or even putting on a spread for the next big match – take all you’ve learnt today and put it into practice to set taste buds alight like never before… or just to show off your new beer and food pairing skills.
+Either way, next time you’re in the pub or even putting on a spread at home – take all you’ve learnt today and put it into practice to set taste buds alight like never before… or just to show off your new beer and food pairing skills.

-Need to fuel up before the footie?
+Need to fuel along with your beer?
 Craving snacks, desserts and beer as bad as we are?
 Head down to your local convenience store to grab everything you need for a tasting experience to remember.
-Now is it coming home?

 Find your local SPAR